dioxfile/Logic_Clock_Didatic_Tool/README.md

 Install sudo<br/>
 `#apt install sudo -y`<br/>

 After that you would need to play around with users and permissions.
-Give sudo rigth to you own user.<br/>
+Give sudo right to your own user.<br/>
 `#usermod -aG sudo yoursername`<br/>

 Edit the file 'sudoers'<br/>